magnoliales/jackrabbit-dynamodb/README.md

 - Move proper test suite from jackrabbit project
 - Fix date serialization
 - Add retries to fetching and writing of the content
-- Add mapper for the rest of the property types
 - Scan doesn't work the right way (fix)